PA Traditional Folk Art Carvings

 What Is Folk Art?

-My Pennsylvania Folk Art is conceived and created completely on my own with historical influences from artisans in the past and those contemporary individuals, who are native to this area or close by that have become unique in their styles and techniques.
+My Pennsylvania Folk Art carvings are conceived and created completely on my own with historical influences from artisans in the past and those contemporary individuals, who are native to this area or close by that have become unique in their styles and techniques.
 The medium I use is wood carving.

 My designs have their foundations in Pennsylvania’s past masters and are also from within my imagination.